coleman-zachery/react_tutorial/react_tutorial_project/README.md

+- Prerequisite: Familiarity with Javascript
-More in-depth example on Routing and Conditional Rendering with connecting the frontend to the back-end
+- Feedback: Implement a more in-depth example on Routing and Conditional Rendering with connecting the frontend to the backend

 # React Tutorial (w/ Vite.js and Typescript)